lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To add a new spreadsheet quickly at the end press the :guilabel:`+` button at the bottom.
 To switch between different sheets left click on the sheet name at the bottom bar.
 To delete a sheet you added right click on it :menuselection:` Delete Sheet` and then confirm you are deleting that sheet.
 To rename a sheet right click on the sheets name and :menuselection:`Rename Sheet`.
 To see which sheet you are on it will be underlinded at the bottom bar and also say how many sheets along the bottom bar.

-To insert a comment press :kbd:`Control + Alt +C` or :meneuselection:`Insert --> Comment`.
+To insert a comment press :kbd:`Control + Alt +C` or :menuselection:`Insert --> Comment`.
 To then type the comment in the yellow popup.
 To toggle viewing your comments :menuselection:`View -->  Comments`.

 To quit LibreOffice Calc press :kbd:`Control+Q`.